aksy2512/sysprac23-1/README.md

 ## Addition support for APIs:
 1. Install `ffpmeg` for Audio conversion.
 Use `sudo apt install ffmpeg` to install it on Ubuntu
 2. Install `wkhtmltopdf` for HTML conversion.
 Use `sudo apt-get install wkhtmltopdf` to install it on Ubuntu
+3. Install `poppler` for PDF to Image conversion.
+Use `sudo apt-get install poppler-utils` to install it on Ubuntu

 ## Docker
 1. sudo docker build -t sysprac .